A journey through the living messages of Christ

 You will walk not just a tourist route, but a spiritual one — through cities that witnessed the earliest centuries of Christianity, through amphitheaters where the words of the apostles once resounded, and through places where faith was tested by persecution, compromise, and indifference.
 With possible extensions to the island of Patmos (where John received his vision), Tarsus (the hometown of the apostle Paul), and Cappadocia (the land of the Cappadocians present at Pentecost), this journey offers a complete panorama of first-century Christianity.

-Istanbul & the Bosphorus
+Istanbul & Bosphorus

 The gateway between two worlds